Summary

 Rick: Okay, sure.

-Rick: Yeah, I don’t think there’s any danger of telling one story like that because these days so many hundreds of people are having these experiences and telling these stories that it’s very unlikely that someone’s going to hear your story and say “oh that’s the way it has to be”, because they probably heard a hundred other ones that, you know…
+Rick: Yeah, I don’t think there’s any danger in telling one story like that, because these days so many hundreds of people are having these experiences and telling these stories that it’s very unlikely someone’s going to hear your story and say, Oh, that’s the way it has to be, because they’ve probably heard a hundred other ones.

 Vera: That’s true.
-I still again watch television sometimes and eat meat sometimes again, but now it’s different.
-It’s like this old Zen story after that a cloud is a cloud again.
+I still watch television sometimes and eat meat sometimes, but now it’s different.
+It’s like that old Zen story: after awakening, a cloud is a cloud again.

 Vera: Yes, exactly.

-Vera: The intensity of it I think when I look back, I did went back into the well ego shock because I didn’t was… my heart opened but my mind wasn’t open yet.
-I know I have to say it differently.
-I wasn’t prepared to understand what was going on so I wanted to understand what was going on and by wanting to understand I was craving again.
+Vera: The intensity of it—I think, when I look back, I did go back into the well of ego shock because I wasn’t prepared to understand what was going on.
+I wanted to understand what was going on, and by wanting to understand, I was craving again.

 Rick: Craving.

-Vera: Yes, so if I would understand earlier what was going on I was more prepared to more abiding awakening.
+Vera: Yes.
+So if I had understood earlier what was going on, I would have been more prepared for a more abiding awakening.

 Vera: Yes, completely.
-So after that awakening I went to several teachers and watched DVDs and yes, but there was one after a few years after that there was one moment that it really, how do you say it?
+After that awakening I went to several teachers, watched DVDs, and so on.
+But a few years after that awakening, there was one moment when it really—how do you say it?

 Rick: Grounded?

-Vera: Yes, it was very strange.
-I was meditating in the middle of my room and I was very enthusiastic about this whole new vision but I never could explain it to other people.
-I couldn’t find the words, it was just, I don’t know… And then I was meditating and I saw in the air a vision of both Ramana Maharshi and Papaji and I saw this visions and they were melting inside of me.
-It was very strange and from that moment on I could speak.
+Vera: Yes.
+It was very strange.
+I was meditating in the middle of my room, and I was very enthusiastic about this whole new vision, but I could never explain it to other people.
+I couldn’t find the words.

 Rick: Wow.